-Whether you’re applying for a new position or trying to score a raise at your current job, knowing how to negotiate your salary is a crucial part of being in the workforce.
+When you’re applying for a new position, knowing how to negotiate your salary is a crucial part of being in the workforce.
 Unfortunately, many employees make the mistake of accepting a wage that’s lower than they should — or, worse, neglect to negotiate their salaries at all.

 “Salary negotiation is about the value you bring to an organization — your talent, skills and contributions — not what’s ‘fair,'” said Lisa Skeete Tatum, CEO and co-founder of Landit, a career resource for women.
 “Aim high and be rewarded for what you’re worth.”

-Here are seven tips for how to negotiate a higher salary at your current position — and any jobs you’ll hold in the future.
+Here are seven tips for how to negotiate a higher salary for your first job — and any jobs you’ll hold in the future.
 And as you go forward, make sure you increase your salary and skills regularly.

 1. Know the Average Starting Salary for the Position